Sports Management Degrees for Military & Veterans

 While earning a bachelor’s degree at an accredited school, a student should seek experience and even on-the-job training through meaningful internships.
 Internships should be offered through a wide variety of organizations including public and private entities.

-Jobs With a Bachelor’s in Sport Management
+Jobs with a Bachelor’s in Sport Management

-- Sports and athletics public relations specialist– Engage in promoting or creating an intended public image for individuals, groups, or organizations.
+- Sports and athletics public relations specialist – Engage in promoting or creating an intended public image for individuals, groups, or organizations.
 Average annual salary: $58,000.

-- Athletic agent– Represent and promote athletes in dealings with current or prospective employers.
+- Athletic agent – Represent and promote athletes in dealings with current or prospective employers.
 Average annual salary: $91,000.

 Master’s Degree in Sport Management

->> Find GI Bill Approved master’s degree programs in Sport Management in the School Search Tool
+>> Find GI Bill Approved Master’s Degree programs in Sport Management in the School Search Tool

-Jobs With a Master’s Degree in Sport Management
+Jobs with a Master’s Degree in Sport Management

 - Postsecondary teacher-Instructor for sport management classes.
 Average annual salary: $80,000.

-- Postsecondary athletic administrator– Work for public and private schools leading school’s athletic department.
+- Postsecondary athletic administrator- Work for public and private schools leading the school’s athletic department.
 Average annual salary: $95,000.

-Sport Management Degree Programs
+Is a Sport Management Degree worth it?